alejandra-badia/vitalsync-platform/README.md

 ![Architecture Diagram](docs/architecture/architecture-diagram.png)

 The VitalSync platform follows a lightweight MVC architecture.
-Controller manages application logic, including request handling and determine which dashboard view should be displayed.
-The model interacts with internal data stores and simulated integrations, including database queries and system health checks.
-The views are responsible for presenting the dashboard interface and visualizing operational monitoring data.
+The Controller manages application logic and request handling, coordinating between data models and dashboard views.

+The Model interacts with internal data stores and simulated integrations, including database queries and system health checks.
+The View layer presents dashboards and visualizes system behavior and integration status.

 ---